Updated: Dec 2023

 The first thing you should know about winter engagement sessions is, the weather might screw up your plans.
 So be prepared because this may mean rescheduling or having to change locations due to them no longer being accessible.
 For safety reasons, it’s basically a snow day!
 I recommend partnering with your photographer if you really love your chosen location to see when it’s accessible to shoot your winter engagement session.

-I remember last year in my area we only had snowfall between December 12–January 3.
+Winter of 2021-22, we only had snowfall between December 12–January 3.
 That was IT.
-The snow stuck around for most of January which were great for sessions!
+The snow stuck around for most of January which was great for sessions!
 Otherwise, we didn’t really have any snow shoots or need to reschedule.
-The weather is very unpredictable so just be ready and prepared for anything.
+BUTTTT winter of 2022-23 we had the BIGGEST SNOW ON RECORD since the early 1900’s.
+Snow was here in December and didn’t leave until June.
+All that said, the weather is very unpredictable so just be ready and prepared for anything.

 TWO | Be Open to Trying New Things